 As part of the course, students use a standard toolchain of Eclipse, Git (GitLab), JUnit, Mockito, Apache Ant, Jenkins, Gerrit and SonarQube to manage build automation, test automation, issue tracking, version control and code quality.
 The course has been designed specifically to prepare students for the realities of modern software engineering.

-As of October 2016, the course has been taken by over 400 students (two cohorts of second year students) and we've had around 50 different mentors from a wide range of employers.
-We are grateful to the following organisations who have supported us in designing and implementing this scheme: ARM, Avecto, Barclays, the BBC, CDL Software, CodeThink, Code Computer Love, DataCentred, Digital Bridge Ltd, EGN Digital, Farm Digital, IBM, Imagination Technologies, Morgan Stanley, NCC Group, On The Beach, Rental Cars, Sage Group plc, ThoughtWorks, Web Applications UK and Zuhlke.
+As of October 2017, the course has been taken by over 800 students (four cohorts of second year students) and we've had around 50 different mentors from a wide range of employers.
+We are grateful to the following organisations who have supported us in designing and implementing this scheme: ARM, Avecto, Barclays, the BBC, CDL Software, CodeThink, Code Computer Love, DataCentred, Digital Bridge Ltd, EGN Digital, Farm Digital, The Hut Group, IBM, Imagination Technologies, Morgan Stanley, NCC Group, On The Beach, Rental Cars, Sage Group plc, ThoughtWorks, Web Applications UK and Zuhlke.

 These employers have contributed to the industrial relevance of the course unit for our students by giving them access to an industry professional who can discuss (amongst other things):